-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 800 Chu 2019 Oppose Permits an individual who is a participant in the address confidentiality Safe at Home program under Government Code , title 1, division 7, chapter 3.1 (§ 6205 et seq.) to file a civil proceeding using a pseudonym and to exclude or redact other identifying characteristics of the plaintiff from all pleadings and documents filed with the court.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 465 Eggman 2019 Support Defines various terms for purposes of tracking the involvement of youth in both the child welfare and juvenile justice systems.
+States the intent of the Legislature to replace the term "delinquency" with "juvenile justice" in all parts of the code that address child welfare and juvenile justice.
+IV Was subsequently amended to address a different topic.
+AB 686 Waldron 2019 Support Requires the Judicial Council, by July 1, 2021, to a dopt one or more rules of court to a llow for telephonic or other remote appearance options by an Indian child's tribe in proceedings where ICWA may apply.
+Prohibits the imposition of a user fee for telephonic or other computerized remote access for court appearances.
+I,III,IV Expands court discretion and authority to place foster children with family.
+AB 800 Chu 2019 Oppose Permits an individual who is a participant in the address confidentiality Sa fe at Home program under Government Code title 1, division 7, chapter 3.1 (§ 6205 et seq.) to file a civil proceeding using a pseudonym and to exclude or redact other identifying characteristics of the plaintiff from all pleadings and documents filed with the court.
 Requires the Judicial Council to coordinate with the Secretary of State to adopt or revise rules and forms to implement the provisions of the bill on or before January 1, 2021.
 Permits, if the protected person is a minor dependent or minor ward of the state, the minor's parent, guardian, or attorney to notify the minor's social worker or probation officer of the minor's participation in the action, and requires the social worker or probation officer to keep information related to the action confidential.
-IV AB 859 Maienschein 2019 Neutral Requires the State Department of Social Services, in consultation with the Judicial Council, to convene a stakeholder group, as defined, to make recommendations by January 1, 2022, related to juvenile dependency proceedings, with the purpose of improving child and family outcomes in juvenile dependency court and enhancing collaboration between juvenile dependency courts and child welfare services. Π AB 1617 Bloom 2018 Sponsor Clarifies that people who are entitled to seek review of certain orders in juvenile proceedings who then file a notice of appeal or are respondents in such appellate proceedings may, for purposes of those appellate proceedings, petition the courts to access and copy those records to which they were previously given access by the juvenile court.
-I, IV AB 3047 Daly 2018 Support Expressly waives pro hac vice fees when an applicant is an attorney representing a tribe in a child welfare matter under the Indian Child Welfare Act (25 U.S.C. § 1901 et seq.).
-I, IV
+IV AB 859 Maienschein 2019 Neutral Requires the State Department of Social Services, in consultation with the Judicial Council, to convene a stakeholder group, as defined, to make recommendations by January 1, 2022, related to juvenile dependency proceedings, with the purpose of improving child and family outcomes in juvenile dependency court and enhancing collaboration between juvenile dependency courts and child welfare services.
+II AB 1617 Bloom 2018 Sponsor Clarifies that people who are entitled to seek review of certain orders in juvenile proceedings who then file a notice of appeal or a re respondents in such appellate proceedings may, for purposes of those appellate proceedings, petition the courts to access and copy those records to which they were previously given access by the juvenile court.
+I,IV